Should All Black Lives Matter Everywhere All the Time?

 Some of them appear to be going rogue.
 Chanelle Helm, a self proclaimed Black Lives Matter activist made headlines doing just that.
 In a now famous article for a Louisville magazine, she published a list of demands for white people.
 The list earned her this interview with Jeffrey Mark Klein.
 In that interview, Chanelle Helm proved that their is one strategy for defeating Chanelle Helm.
 That strategy is to let Chanelle Helm talk as much as possible.
 She almost beat herself into tears.

 All of this is happening in the wake of a Charlottesville race riot that left one of the participants dead.
 But, about two days after Charlottesville, a mudslide in Sierra Leone killed over 500 people with over 800 missing according to Vice President Victor Bockarie Foh.
 While Black Lives Matter searches for meaning and purpose.
 The people of Sierra Leone, many of them black, are searching for a savior.
 Could this be a perfect match?

 What is the overall philosophy of the Black Lives Matter movement?
 In the "Who We Are" section of their website, they claim to be part of "the global Black family".
 But, it's still unclear whether they are guided by something greater.
 The website makes no claim that the organization is governed by religious documents.
 So, is it inspired by secular philosophers instead?
 If so, are those secular philosophers falling short?
-If you think you know the answer, read the group rules before you post it in my Multi Faith Social Action group on Facebook.
+If you think you know the answer, join our Multi Fest Collective Action Group.